 Admission to D.P.T.
 Program

 The Department of Kinesiology offers a program of study leading to the degree of Doctor of Physical Therapy.
-In addition to the standard requirements of The Graduate School, applicants must have the completed the following prerequisite courses: biology, anatomy and physiology (8-credits), general chemistry (8-credits), psychology (2 courses: e.g., introductory psychology, developmental psychology, abnormal psychology, or physiological psychology), pre-calculus or calculus, statistics, and general physics (8-credits).
+In addition to the standard requirements of The Graduate School, applicants must have completed the following prerequisite courses: biology with a lab, anatomy and physiology (8-credits), general chemistry (8-credits), psychology (2 courses: e.g., introductory psychology, developmental psychology, abnormal psychology, or physiological psychology), pre-calculus or calculus, statistics, and general physics (8-credits).

 Dual Degree Programs

 Below is listed the currently offered dual degree programs as of the 2016-2017 academic year.